 We found them to be reasonably effective at cradling our heads, keeping our necks aligned and adding natural support.
 The other primary purpose of the X Design is also to help prevent the head from slipping off of the pillow by continuously channeling it back to center.
 We don't feel it works as well as touted, but we can say with surety that it is effective on an above-average level.

-At $40, this pillow isn't exactly cheap.
+Considering its price tag, this pillow isn't exactly cheap.
 However, for those in the market for large and lightweight camping pillow, this one is adequately priced.
 It's comfortable, supportive, and one of the biggest camping pillows we've ever examined.
 All of that and more rolled into a reasonable packed size leaves us feeling good about what we paid and what we received.

 As we've mentioned, the Klymit Luxe's overall appeal are its generous size, innovative X Design, twist-release air valve, and quilted-batting top.
 It's not the perfect pillow but is a very good option for campers who want a lot of room and comfort.
 We slept pretty well with this model under our heads.